PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 20:20:48
+Last updated: 2024-04-02 20:21:22
-Random Quote: A poem begins in delight and ends in wisdom. - Robert Frost
+Random Quote: In order to win, you must expect to win. - Richard Bach